 A few weeks ago I checked out the cloth SteelSeries QcK mousepad and in this review I'm taking a look at one of SteelSeries' hard plastic mousepads - the SteelSeries S&S. This mousepad developed in cooperation with the SK.swe Counter-Strike team and was released in 2004 but was updated earlier this year.
 SteelSeries claims the second edition of the S&S mousepad features an improved surface.

 The SteelSeries S&S mousepad ships in a cardboard packaging:

 SteelSeries S&S specifications:

-Inside the box I found a nylon bag which protects the mousepad against damage during shipping.
+Inside the box, I found a nylon bag that protects the mousepad against damage during shipping.
 This nylon sleeve is great for people who go a lot to LAN parties, it will prevent that your mousepad gets dirty or damaged.
 The back of the sleeve also features a small zipper pocket, this can be used to store your mouse or perhaps some CD/DVDs.